 - Benign (not cancerous).

-Cryotherapy also aims to save the area around the lesions and to reduce the scarring as much as possible.
+Cryotherapy also helps save the area around the lesions and to reduce the scarring as much as possible.

-You don’t have to do anything to prepare for cryotherapy but you may need to remove makeup, lotion, or powder before your procedure.
+You don’t have to do anything to get ready for cryotherapy, but you may need to remove makeup, lotion, or powder before your procedure.

 The treated area will become red soon after your procedure.
 It may also blister and swell.
 If this happens, don’t break open the blister.
 You may also see clear drainage on the treated area.
 This is normal.